A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm

 If a student $s_i$ is a provisionally assigned to project $p_j$, then $(s_i,p_j)$ is said to be \emph{precarious}.
-A project $p_j$ is \emph{precarious} if it is assigned a student $s_i$ such that $(s_i, p_j)$ is precarious.
-A lecturer is \emph{precarious} if they offer a project $p_j$ that is precarious.
+If $s_i$ is held in their assignment to $p_j$, then $(s_i,p_j)$ is said to be \emph{non-precarious}.
+A project $p_j$ is \emph{precarious} if it is assigned a student $s_i$ such that $(s_i, p_j)$ is precarious, otherwise $p_j$ is \emph{non-precarious}.
+A lecturer is \emph{precarious} if they offer a project $p_j$ that is precarious, otherwise $l_k$ is \emph{non-precarious}.
 Lecturer $l_k$ \emph{meta-prefers} $s_{i_1}$ to $s_{i_2}$ if either (i) rank$(l_k,s_{i_1}) <$ rank$(l_k,s_{i_2})$, or (ii) rank$(l_k,s_{i_1}) =$ rank$(l_k,s_{i_2})$ and $s_{i_1}$ is in phase $2$, whereas $s_{i_2}$ is not.
 The \emph{favourite} projects $F_i$ of a student $s_i$ are defined as the set of projects on $s_i$'s preference list for which there is no other project on $s_i$'s list meta-preferred to any project in $F_i$.
 A \emph{worst assignee} of lecturer $l_k$ is defined to be a student in $M(l_k)$ of worst rank, with priority given to phase $1$ students over phase $2$ students.
 Similarly, a \emph{worst assignee of lecturer $l_k$ in $M(p_j)$} is defined to be a student in $M(p_j)$ of worst rank, prioritising phase $1$ over phase $2$ students, where $l_k$ offers $p_j$.